7 Critical Property Development Steps You Need to Master to Up Your Real Estate Development Game

 It also needs to be appropriately zoned for residential developments.
 Finally, it needs to be free of major encumbrances.

-If you don’t already own a suitable lot, you need to get looking for an appropriate lot.
+If you don’t already own a suitable lot, you need to get looking for an appropriate residential site.
 You’ll need to consider the aforementioned aspects.

 Remember, the lot needs to be suitable for subdivision and development.
 You want to look for a property on a large lot, with an older home on it.